scikit-hep/pylhe/paper/paper.md

 While interfaces for C/C++/Fortran exist in the respective generators, a lightweight and easy-to-use Python interface was missing until the inception of `pylhe` in 2015.

 `pylhe` allows for easy reading and writing of `.lhe` and `.lhe.gz` files in Python, enabling seamless integration into modern pythonic data analysis workflows in high-energy physics.
-The pythonic yielding generator approach allows for memory-efficient processing of very large LHE files by streaming events one at a time rather than loading entire files into memory.
+The generator-based approach allows for memory-efficient processing of arbitrarily large LHE files by streaming events one at a time rather than loading entire files into memory.
 The library facilitates quick validation of event files through programmatic access to event structure and particle properties, making it straightforward to perform sanity checks on generated events.
 This can be done for example via the integration with Awkward Array [@Pivarski_Awkward_Array_2018] through the `to_awkward()` function, which converts LHE events into columnar data structures optimized for vectorized operations and efficient analysis of large datasets.
-Additionally, `pylhe` serves as a crucial interface for emerging machine learning applications in particle physics, allowing researchers to efficiently extract and preprocess event data for training neural networks and other ML models used in event classification, anomaly detection, and physics analysis.
+Additionally, `pylhe` can serve as a crucial interface for emerging machine learning applications in particle physics, allowing researchers to efficiently extract event data for training neural networks and other ML models used in event classification, anomaly detection, and physics analysis.

 ## Impact